 A Comprehensive Guide to What You Can Expect From Couples Therapy

-Many couples I work with are coming to therapy for the first time for mental health issues.
+Many couples I work with are coming to therapy for the first time.
 Often I am asked, “What should I expect from couples counseling?”
-While there are many effective approaches to therapy, including leading approaches such as the Gottman method or Emotion Focused Therapy, I hope to give you a complete understanding of what to expect here at It Begins Within, as well my share my experiences as a relationship counselor.
+While there are many effective approaches to therapy (including the Gottman method and Emotion Focused Therapy) I hope to give you a complete understanding of what to expect at our Tampa therapy and relationship counseling practice, as well my share my experiences as a relationship and marriage counselor.

 As a couples counselor and mental health professional, the main objective of the initial session is to create a safe space to discuss issues in your relationship with a third-party present to moderate the discussion.
 My personal goal as a therapist is to teach couples how to best communicate in their everyday lives by first practicing techniques in session and bringing them home to implement.
 There are many reasons couples want to engage in therapy, whether it be a proactive approach such as learning a new skill, or pre marital counseling.
 Or a reactive approach such as healing from a trauma within the relationship (e.g., infidelity).
 No matter what the motivating factor in seeking help, couples therapy has been proven to be beneficial to a variety of issues partners present.